dustinpfister/blog_posts/_posts/js-array-fill.md

 ## 6 - Conclusion

 The native array fill prototype method can be used to quickly fill an array with a single value for each element.
-However there are other options that might be a better for depending on the situation.
+However there are other options that might be a better for this sort of task depending on the situation.
+Or maybe the array fill method is just want needs to be used for starters so that it ca then be used with another method like Array.map.
+However when it just simple comes to just filling an array with a certain static value then the array fill method does the trick just fine.